25 Creative Hobbies to Try When You Feel Overwhelmed

 14. Mood Board Creation

 A mood board is just curation.
-You are choosing images, textures, and colors that feel like something.
+Choosing images, textures, and colors that feel like something.
 A season.
 A version of yourself.
 A place you want to go someday.

-Dr. Daisy Fancourt at University College London found that creative activities support emotion regulation through distraction and self-development.
+Research found that creative activities support emotion regulation through distraction and self-development.
 Mood boarding does both.
-You are giving your anxious brain something specific to focus on, and in doing so, it gets a break from everything else.
+Your anxious brain gets something specific to focus on.
+Everything else gets a break.

 Use Pinterest.
 Cut up a magazine.
 Build one in Canva.
-It does not have to serve a purpose.
+It doesn't have to serve a purpose.

 15. Micro-Fiction and Storytelling

-You do not have to write a novel.
+You don't have to write a novel.
 Micro-fiction is stories under 100 words.
 Sometimes under 50.
 Pick a random photo from your camera roll and write three sentences about someone who lives in it.
 Set a timer for ten minutes and start with a single strange sentence.

 Storytelling is one of the oldest tools humans have for making sense of chaos.
-Your nervous system has been doing this forever.
 Give it a fictional problem to solve and watch what happens.

 16. Hand Lettering and Calligraphy